HONEY BEES ARE FOREST DWELLERS

 The walls of a log hive are much thicker than is found in most commercial bee hives, providing greater insulation.
 The bees then expend much less energy cooling their home in summer and warming it winter and can focus on their health rather than survival.

 Log hives are elevated on long legs.
-By being higher up the bees are kept out of the cold damp air at ground level where conventional hives exist.
+By being higher up the bees are kept out of the cold damp air at ground level where commercial hives exist.